danoushf/soc-estimation-fpga/article.md

 ## 4. Conclusion

 We presented a lightweight and energy-efficient deep learning approach for SOC estimation of Lithium-ion batteries, with a focus on real-time deployment on edge AI hardware.
-Among several deep learning architectures, a GRU-based model with a window size of 30 time steps demonstrated the best trade-off be-tween accuracy and memory footprint, achieving an RMSE of 3.38% and a size of only 741 KB.
+Among several deep learning architectures, a GRU-based model with a window size of 30 time steps demonstrated the best trade-off between accuracy and memory footprint, achieving an RMSE of 3.38% and a size of only 741 KB.
 Deployability was assessed with a Xilinx ZCU104 FPGA hardware synthesis.
-The FPGA deployment achieved a latency of 38.76 ms and an energy consump-tion of 59.70 mJ per inference, confirming its suitability for low-power, real-time applications.
-The system also showed limited hardware resource utilization, of-fering potential for additional integration and highlights the effectiveness of di-rect low-level implementation.
+The FPGA deployment achieved a latency of 38.76 ms and an energy consumption of 59.70 mJ per inference, confirming its suitability for low-power, real-time applications.
+The system also showed limited hardware resource utilization, offering potential for additional integration and highlights the effectiveness of direct low-level implementation.

 ### 4.1 Future Work

-Future work may concern dynamic quantization and mixed-precision tech-niques to further reduce model size and power, as well as integration with adap-tive battery management systems for online operation [13].
+Future work may concern dynamic quantization and mixed-precision techniques to further reduce model size and power, as well as integration with adaptive battery management systems for online operation [13].

 ## References
 1. Zhang, D., Zhong, C., Xu, P., Tian, Y.: Deep Learning in the State of Charge Estimation for Li-Ion Batteries of Electric Vehicles: A Review.
 Machines.
 10, 912 (2022). https://doi.org/10.3390/machines10100912.